Nimus7035/TanachProject/SamplePrograms/05TheMasoreticAndHebrewTexts/00Readme.txt

 Using this method you can set the "Max Mirroring Depth" to "0".
 I.E. you don't want to follow any links.

+Concerning Hebrew versus Masoretic: It turns out that both texts are Masoretic texts.
+The file names that begin with "M" have "Full" spelling.
+The file names that begin with "H" have normal spelling.
+Full spelling is used to help beginners read and pronounce Hebrew.
+Since the extra letters in "Full" spelling are not considered inspired.
+The full spelling text is not a good candidate for numerical analysis.

+The "M" which I thought stood for Masoretic actually stands for a Hebrew word which is spelled Mem Lamed Aleph which means "full".
+The "H" which I thought stood for Hebrew is the last letter in a Hebrew word which is spelled Mem Samek Vav Resh He which means "devoted".
+So we have full spelling and devoted spelling. ("Spelling" is Kaph Tav Yod Beth.)